We don't care about your data. We want to make games.

 On Android devices we use Google Play Services (for achievements and cloud saves).

 Turns out, making a game and having it collect nothing is close to impossible these days, if you don't have absolute control of all the software you use.

 On older versions of Lost Echo, we used OneSignal.
-We used it to be able to send Push Notifications (which we never actually did, so this was very productive for everyone).
+We used it to be able to send Push Notifications (which we never actually did, so including this was kinda... wasted effort).
 Turns out OneSignal collects more data than we were initially aware of.
 We were naive, we are sorry.
 We have since disabled our account at OneSignal.
 And even though older versions of Lost Echo still attempt to send data, no collection actually happens, plus whatever data they already held have been deleted.
-We are in the process of completely removing all traces of OneSignal from current versions of Lost Echo.

 The only data from OneSignal we ever used for any reason, was to very roughly find out a ballpark estimate for the piracy rate for Lost Echo.